PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 {caption="Brier Score vs LMSys Arena score", path=model_performance_comprehensive_analysis/performance_vs_arena_score_brier.json}

-### Model Consistency

-To understand how different models make betting decisions, we analyzed the distribution of model choices across 32 runs to predict the [Federal Reserve interest rates](https://polymarket.com/event/fed-decision-in-october?tid=1758495631699), for the models Qwen3-Coder-480B and GPT-OSS-120B.
-This analysis reveals the consistency and strategy patterns of each model.

-{caption="Fed Event: Model Comparison - Distribution of estimated probabilities, bet amounts, and confidence levels across models", path="32_run_results_FED/fed_readable_comparative.json"}

-The probability distribution reveals significant uncertainty in model predictions, with wide variance around market prices.
-This uncertainty translates into conservative betting behavior, explaining why the bet amount distribution median approaches zero - models hedge against their own uncertainty by making smaller bets.

 ### Research depth: counting visits

 Our agents were given two tools: a general GoogleSearch that returns a list of links and their snippet texts, and a VisitWebpage tool to visit individual webpages.